 Bad Bunny, duh.
 No es que sea antisocial, es que ustedes dan mala vibra.

 Grimes.
-I always liked her a lot, and I think she’s genuinely innovative and smart, and quite frankly, Miss Anthropocene is excellent.
+I think she’s genuinely innovative and smart, and quite frankly, Miss Anthropocene is excellent.
 The concept is great, the samples are complex, the visuals are insane, she’s a very versatile artist – and she’s also a human being dealing with a shitty boyfriend.
 We’ve all been there. #relatable

 Sam Himself.
 Slow Drugs is soft, velvety and beautiful, and he reminds me of Johnny Lee Miller in Trainspotting, which is exactly the kind of guy teenage me would develop a desperate crush for.